 - A serving Platter

 Quick Cutting Tip: When using a cutting board, a wet towel underneath will keep the cutting board from moving about.
-This creates a safe environment when you are first learning how to cut tri tip.
+This creates a safe environment when you are first learning to cut any kind of cooked meat.

 How to Cut Tri Tip

-Cutting a Tri Tip isn’t that difficult, it is just a little confusing in the beginning, especially if it is your first time cutting this type of steak.
+Cutting isn’t that difficult, it is just a little confusing in the beginning, especially if it is your first time cutting this type of steak.

 Think back to the raw piece of meat that lay before you about an hour ago, and that seam of fat.
 From that seam the grains run in two different direction.

-You will start cutting your first half, perpendicular to the seam, on an angle as you go down.
-This method is referred to as, cutting on the bias or cutting against the grains, and this is how to cut tri tip to maximize the tenderness of the meat.
+You will start cutting your first half, perpendicular to the grain, on an angle as you go down.
+This method is referred to as, cutting on the bias or cutting against the grain, and this is type of cut maximizes the tenderness of the meat.